PC Controller: Ultimate Guide to Choosing the Perfect

 How your PC controller connects to your system significantly impacts your experience:

-• Wired (USB-C): This is the ultimate for zero-latency performance.
-No batteries to worry about, just plug-and-play reliability.
-Ideal for competitive gamers where every millisecond counts.
+• Wired (USB-C): This offers ultimate zero-latency performance.
+There are no batteries to worry about, just plug-and-play reliability.
+It’s ideal for competitive gamers where every millisecond counts.

 • Wireless (Bluetooth & 2.4GHz Dongle): Offers unparalleled freedom of movement.